HarirFahem/SpreadSheet/README.md

 Find Dialog ui form

-Then, we added a getter to obtain the serached text:
+Then, we added a getter to obtain the searched text:

 ```javascript
 QString FindDialog::getText() const